robblanco/robblanco.github.io/publications.md

-* [*Trace-relating compiler correctness and secure compilation*]( https://arxiv.org/abs/1907.05320), by Carmine Abate, Roberto Blanco, Ștefan Ciobâcă, Adrien Durier, Deepak Garg, Cătălin Hriţcu, Marco Patrignani, Éric Tanter and Jérémy Thibault.
+* [*Trace-relating compiler correctness and secure compilation*]( https://arxiv.org/abs/1907.05320), by Carmine Abate, Roberto Blanco, Ștefan Ciobâcă, Deepak Garg, Cătălin Hriţcu, Marco Patrignani, Éric Tanter and Jérémy Thibault.
 In: Peter Müller (ed.), **Proceedings of the 29th European Symposium on Programming** (ESOP 2020), pp. 1-28, Dublin, Ireland, 25-30 April 2020 (meeting not held due to the COVID-19 pandemic).

 * [*On the proof theory of property-based testing of coinductive specifications,
   or: PBT to infinity and beyond*](